bthorne93/starter-hugo-academic/content/home/experience.md

     date_start: '2017-09-01'
     date_end: '2019-06-23'
     description: |2-
         Conducted thesis research under the supervision of Professor Jo Dunkley.
-Projects included:
+Some of my projects were:

-        * Using *Planck* data to estimate the foreground contamination of the *ACT* survey, contributing to the analysis presented in these papers [[3](publication/the-atacama-cosmology-telescope-dr4-maps-and-cosmological-parameters), [4](publication/the-international-school-for-advanced-studies-sissa-find-out-more-the-atacama-cosmology-telescope-a-measurement-of-the-cosmic-microwave-background-power-spectra-at-98-and-150-ghz)].
+        * Used *Planck* data to estimate the foreground contamination of the *ACT* survey.
+Contributed this to the analysis presented in these papers [[3](publication/the-atacama-cosmology-telescope-dr4-maps-and-cosmological-parameters), [4](publication/the-international-school-for-advanced-studies-sissa-find-out-more-the-atacama-cosmology-telescope-a-measurement-of-the-cosmic-microwave-background-power-spectra-at-98-and-150-ghz)].
-        * Writing a pixel-fitting likelihood code to forecast the sensitivity of the *Simons Observatory* to spatial variation of foreground frequency dependence [[5]](publication/the-simons-observatory-science-goals-and-forecasts).
+        * Wrote a pixel-fitting likelihood code to forecast the sensitivity of the *Simons Observatory* to spatial variation of foreground frequency dependence [[5]](publication/the-simons-observatory-science-goals-and-forecasts).

   - title: Visiting Doctoral Researcher, Astrophysics
     company: University of Tokyo